Aradhya0510/databricks-mlflow-utils/README.md

 Manually modifying the logged model to include probabilities involves several complex steps:

-Creating a PyFunc Wrapper: You need to write a custom Python function (pyfunc) wrapper that modifies the predict method to return both predictions and probabilities.
+- **Creating a PyFunc Wrapper**: You need to write a custom Python function (pyfunc) wrapper that modifies the predict method to return both predictions and probabilities.
-Re-logging the Model with Updated Artifacts: After wrapping, you must re-log the model to MLflow, ensuring that all artifacts are correctly updated.
+- **Re-logging the Model with Updated Artifacts**: After wrapping, you must re-log the model to MLflow, ensuring that all artifacts are correctly updated.
-Ensuring Dependency Consistency: The environment in which the model was trained may have specific versions of libraries.
+- **Ensuring Dependency Consistency**: The environment in which the model was trained may have specific versions of libraries.
 You need to replicate this environment to avoid compatibility issues.
-Handling Version Conflicts: Different versions of libraries (e.g., scikit-learn, pandas) can lead to runtime errors if not properly managed.
+- **Handling Version Conflicts**: Different versions of libraries (e.g., scikit-learn, pandas) can lead to runtime errors if not properly managed.
-Advanced MLflow Manipulations: Modifying and repackaging MLflow models requires a deep understanding of MLflow's APIs and best practices.
+- **Advanced MLflow Manipulations**: Modifying and repackaging MLflow models requires a deep understanding of MLflow's APIs and best practices.
-Potential Slowdowns in Productionization: For users unfamiliar with these advanced concepts, the process can be time-consuming and may delay the deployment of models to production.
+- **Potential Slowdowns in Productionization**: For users unfamiliar with these advanced concepts, the process can be time-consuming and may delay the deployment of models to production.

 This package automates the entire process: